AleksandDev/AleksandDev/README.md

 <h3>💫 About Me:</h3>

-I am a currently a student of Systems Analysis and Development at Impacta Tecnologia, i have been exploring the world of data and looking to improve my skills in FullStack Development.
+I am a student of Informations of Systems at Impacta Tecnologia, i work as a DevOps intern and i am looking to improve my skills in FullStack Development, DevOps and RPA(Robotic Process Automation).

 ## <h3 align="left">📊 My Stats: </h3>